User Experience magazine welcomes contributions on a wide range of topics of interest to UX practitioners.

 - Use headings to separate major sections of your article and help readers navigate the text.

 - We do not use footnotes.
 Instead, work the reference into the text of the article.
-For example, instead of “recently Jones (1) suggested that…” use “in her book, Usability is Fun, Sara Jones suggested that…” However, if you provide them, we may include a list of references “for further reading”.
+For example, instead of “recently Jones (1) suggested that…” use “in her book, Usability is Fun, Sara Jones suggested that…” We may include a list of related articles for more reading

-- Company references.
-If the article is reporting on research done under the auspices of your company, you may refer to the company name once within the article.
-So as not to promote any particular company, such articles and references are limited to one within a four-issue time span.
+- If the article is reporting on research done under the auspices of your company, you may refer to the company name once within the article.
+So as not to promote any particular company, such articles and references are limited to one a year.

 - Insert tables within the text as close as possible to the point at which they are referenced.

-We ask that authors assign copyright to the UXPA so that we can distribute your article.
+We ask that authors assign copyright to the UXPA so that we can publish your article.
 The UXPA will permit you to make copies whenever you request.